Trollkrem (Norwegian Lingonberry Mousse)

 Instructions

-• In a bowl of a standmixer fitted with a whisk attachment, add the drained chickpea liquid (aquafaba) from the can with the cream of tartar and start whisking on high.
+• In the bowl of a standmixer fitted with a whisk attachment, add the drained chickpea liquid (aquafaba) and the cream of tartar.
+Start whisking on high.

-• After 5 minutes, slowly add in the sugar or confectioner's sugar along with the vanilla extract and whisk for another 3-4 minutes until stiff peaks form.
+• After 5 minutes, slowly add in the sugar along with the vanilla extract and whisk until stiff peaks form, about 3-5 minutes.

-• While the aquafaba is whisking away, throw the thawed berries in a blender with a few drops of water and puré until smooth.
+• While the aquafaba is whisking, add the thawed berries to a blender with a few drops of water and purée until smooth.
 Set aside until ready to use.

 Notes

-Use the whipped aquafaba the same day, it won’t keep its shape overnight and is best enjoyd straight away.
+Use the whipped aquafaba the same day.
+It won’t keep its shape overnight and is best enjoyed straight away.

 8 Comments